abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 ---

 ### `kubectl proxy`
-`kubectl proxy` enables you to both access the Kubernetes API-Server or access a resource running with the cluster securely from your local computer.
+`kubectl proxy` enables access to both the Kubernetes API-Server or to a resource running within the cluster securely from `kubectl`.
 By default it creates a connection to the API-Server that can be accessed at `127.0.0.1:8001` or an alternative port by supplying the `-p` or `--port` flag.